 The dangling bridge is closed 24-26 December every year, and occasionally for a few days in November for annual maintenance, but all of this is noted and updated on the official site to book tickets.

-An adult ticket to the Carrick-a-Rede Rope Bridge costs £8 (about $10) and must be booked in advance.
+An adult ticket to the Carrick-a-Rede Rope Bridge costs £9 (a little over $11) and must be booked in advance.
 However, the coastal walkways on the mainland are completely free to visit and do not require any advanced reservation to visit.

 What Else to Do Nearby